wsibble/ifarith-compilerP5/README.md

 # IfArith Compiler Project

+For this project, you must fork / clone the GitHub repo and make your own with your solutions and discussion.
+There are three deliverables: compiler.rkt, several new programs in test-programs, and discussion.md.

 This is a group code review project--you should plan for roughly 5 hours outside of class meeting with your group (in person or zoom is fine, as long as everyone is there together).
 There will be a small